NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/maxtext/README.md

             --xla_gpu_enable_reduce_scatter_combine_by_dim=false
             --xla_disable_hlo_passes=rematerialization"
 ```
 # Notes
 1. The only changes we need to support multiprocessing is to pin tensorflow and tensorflow-text to 2.13.0 version.
 2. In order to remove extra copies introduced by DUS (dynamic update slice) when used in conjunction with custom NVIDIA kernels (like cuBLAS for GEMMs), the `--xla_gpu_enable_custom_fusions` and `--xla_gpu_enable_address_computation_fusion` flags were introduced.
 However, the current XLA has some limitation and sometimes using these flags lead to error.
 So, in this release, it is advised to turn off these two flags:
     - --xla_gpu_enable_custom_fusions=false
     - --xla_gpu_enable_address_computation_fusion=false

+    In addtion to the above XLA flags, you may need to add these two flags.